We may earn money or products from the companies mentioned in this post.

 And if so, what kind of testing or trial, and what could that mean for you and me personally?

 Forty is mentioned 157 times in scripture.
 Moses and the Israelites traveled through the desert for 40 years.
-They were definitely being tested, tried, and going through a probational period – (meaning they were to go through a period of time where they were to demonstrate their good behavior under supervision before they entered into their reward).
+They were definitely being tested, tried, and going through a probational period – (meaning they were to go through a period of time where they were to demonstrate their good behavior and obedience under supervision before they entered into their reward).

 Jesus was also driven into the desert for 40 days by the Holy Spirit directly after his baptism.